-Going back to the talks that Tony Youens and I give during Science Week, I often say to the class, 'Science is like football.
-It's something people do and if they don't want to do it, it won't get done.
-It won't exist'.
+Going back to the talks that I give during Science Week, I often say to the class, 'Science is like football.
+It's something people do and if they don't want to do it, it won't get done - it won't exist'.
 Science is a major human activity that people may choose to do or not and within science people chose what field of enquiry or practice they wish to engage in.
 As such, it cannot fail to have a moral dimension to it.

 And if we go beyond the immediate requirements of scientific endeavour and consider the social context of their professional conduct, it isn't unheard of for scientists to inflate their own self-importance and status.
 Like everyone else, they enjoy power, and they allow disagreements, feuds, personal rivalries and so on to affect their judgement in their professional life and, occasionally, their commitment to their pursuit of science and its practical application.
 All of this is inevitable because science is something that is undertaken by human beings.

 But, so far as scientific discovery and application is concerned, the saving grace of scientists is the very clear framework of accountability that is characteristic of science.
 You are 'weighed in the balances' (Daniel v, 27): your claims, ideas and theories will be (or should be) put to the test by others - and indeed yourself - and rejected if they fail.
 Of course, the worst sin that a scientist can commit as a scientist is to fabricate his or her data.
 But if like, for example, South Korea's Hwang Woo-suk, you are tempted, 'Be sure your sin will find you out' (Numbers xxxii, 23).